Course Outline

 The proposal should include:

-A concise history and description of the area/region and identified heritage sites (including photos, maps, evidence from primary sources, etc.),
+A concise history and description of the area/region and identified heritage places (including photos, maps, evidence from primary sources, etc.);

-A proposal for the creation of a heritage trail in the researched area/region, including: Recommendations for the format of the trail (e.g. paper pamphlet, booklet, website, mobile phone app), an explanation of why this format was chosen, and an explanation of target audience for trail, and proposed path of the trail and key sites along it.
+A proposal for the creation of a heritage trail in the researched area/region, including: Recommendations for the format of the trail (e.g. paper pamphlet, booklet, website, mobile phone app), an explanation of why this format was chosen, an explanation of target audience for trail, and proposed path of the trail and key heritage places along it.

 Criteria: